ChrisNeedham200/loadimpact-docs/jekyll/_v3/monitoring-agents/server-monitoring-agents-ubuntu-install.md

 ***

-Load Impact distributes .deb and .rpm packages for Linux systems and a Windows installation package.
+LoadImpact distributes .deb and .rpm packages for Linux systems and a Windows installation package.
 Linux packages are distributed by the [packagecloud.io service](https://packagecloud.io/loadimpact/server-metrics-agent).
 Linux installation requires Python v2.6 or v2.7 installed on your server.
 Ubuntu

 Install the **psutil** dependency